aoirint/spigot-docker/README.md

 # spigot-docker

 DO NOT PUBLISH THE BUILT DOCKER IMAGE!
-(Redistribution of the built Spigot is prohibited!)
+(Distribution of the built Spigot is prohibited!)

 1. Place `src/spigot-1.19.3.jar`.
 2. `mkdir work` (UID:GID=1000:1000)